21 things I did in 2021Jan 04, 2022

 4. I looked after our beautiful Russian Blue cat Minton like he was my newborn baby after being hit by a car mid-September.
 I would truly have been distraught (especially on behalf of our girls) if he hadn't been saved by the kindest soul on Earth and hadn't made it through his hip surgery (and again his tail surgery nearly 2 months later).
 It was an honour to hand-feed him several times a day for a week or so.
 He hasn't been outside since (enforced confinement!), and I already shake at the idea that at some point in the spring he will...

 5. I changed my name to Isabelle.
-It is a veeeery long story of name-hatred through the ages, so I won't bore you with that (I have written a couple of blog posts about it here and here).
+It is a veeeery long story of name-hatred through the ages, so I won't bore you with that (I have written blog posts about it here, here and here).
 Some days, I'm not sure it's the right name (but it would be so confusing if I changed it again!).
 Other days I am quite sure, and yet other days I feel ok anyone calling me whatever name they prefer for me.
 I now have many and I quite like it!

 6. I redid my website 5 times (or maybe more!).
 I'll probably redo it again this coming week (just the home page).
 It's like moving furniture around in my studio – it's gotta be right.
 The energy has to feel good and accurate in my studio as on my website.
 It's not because I'm fickle.
 I'm not – I am a multipassionate entrepreneuse with ideas and I want my readers to have the right flavour of what I am offering that day/month/quarter.

 7. I joyfully supported a few clients as they birthed their books and released them into the world.
 I felt (and still feel) like a proud mama!

 8. I created my Writing Womb Podcast and so far have interviewed three astounding women.
 I am looking forward to interviewing many more in 2022 and maybe doing a few solo episodes too.